Surgeon General Research On Loneliness: Is Loneliness An Epidemic?

 3. Quality: The positive and negative aspects of close relationships, relationship satisfaction, and exclusion or inclusion in social situations

-Current trends in perceived social isolation
+Current trends and studies in perceived social isolation

 According to the Surgeon General’s report, Americans are becoming less socially connected as time passes.
 Based on a study that looked at trends in social isolation from 2003 to 2020, Dr. Murthy concludes that social connectedness has looked different in the 2010s than earlier in the 21st century.
 In addition, the studies found that men had fewer social connections than women and that low-income Americans were more socially connected than those with a higher income.